Skip to main content

 Need a Historian for Hire?

 I can help with that!
-I have over a decade of experience researching and writing about local history.
+I have almost twenty years of experience researching and writing about local history.
 I have particular experience with:

 • Architectural research like National Register of Historic Places nominations or Historic Tax Credit research